SAB42005/motionSensor/README.md

 USAGE
 -----
--Make sure python is updated to the latest version and installers.py has been ran
+-Make sure python is updated to the latest version and installers.py has been ran or run the compiled version

 -Add each receiving email address to a new line in receivers.txt